Building an SQL Query

 1. Adding a DB Object to the Main Window

-Select the DB object (Table, View or Synonym) from the DB Tree and do either:
+Select the DB object (Table, View or Synonym) from the DB Tree and proceed with one of the following actions:

 • Double-click the DB object.